nrepl/spec.nrepl.org/spec.md

 ## Required Operations

-The absolute minimum a client or server needs to support are the first three ops, `clone`, `eval`, and `stdin`.
+The absolute minimum a server needs to support are the first four ops, `clone`, `eval`, `stdin`, and `describe`.
+Clients may support `describe` but this is not required.

 ### `clone` op